arturparkhisenko/til/video/FFMPEG-short.md

 - `ntsc` or `30000/1001`, original aspect ratio 720x480 (1.5)
 - `pal` or `25/1`, original aspect ratio 720x576 (1.25)
 - `film` or `24/1`

+#### ffprobe

+- `ffprobe -h > ffprobe_help.txt` redirects the ffprobe help to a file
+- `ffprobe -report SOMEFILE.mp4` creates a report next to your file
+- `ffprobe -v quiet -print_format json -show_format -show_streams SOMEFILE.mp4 > ffprobe.json` creates your report as .json file next to your file

 #### Colors